-Budget hawks warn that Biden’s social-welfare bill could cost more than administration says
+Budget hawks warn that Biden’s social-welfare bill could cost more than $4 trillion

 “By 2050, the proposal would increase [the] federal debt by 2.0 percent and decrease GDP by 0.1 percent, relative to the current law,” the economists wrote.

-The president has claimed that the bill will cost “zero” because, he

-said, the proposals will be paid for with tax increases on wealthier individuals and corporations.
+The president has claimed that the bill will cost “zero” and be paid for through tax increases on the wealthy and corporations.

 Congressional Democrats have sought to downplay the cost of the package by limiting the lifespan of some of the more expensive programs.